fetchai/agents-aea/docs/oef-ledger.md

 ### Centralized search and discovery

-A `simple OEF search node` allows agents to search and discover each other.
+A <a href="../simple-oef">`simple OEF search node`</a> allows agents to search and discover each other.
 In particular, agents can register themselves and their services as well as send search requests.

-For two agents to be able to find each other, at least one must register as a service and the other must query the `simple OEF search node` for this service.
+For two agents to be able to find each other, at least one must register themselves and the other must query the `simple OEF search node` for it.
+Detailed documentation is provided <a href="../simple-oef">`here`</a>.

 ### Deprecated alternative (for local development only)